top of page

 Porto’s Historic Centre

 Porto is the soul of Northern Portugal.
 Its UNESCO-listed historic center is a maze of colorful houses, azulejo-tiled churches, and riverside cafés.
-Stroll through the Ribeira district, cross the Dom Luís I Bridge for panoramic views, and visit Livraria Lello one of the world’s most beautiful bookstores.
+Stroll through the Ribeira district, cross the Dom Luís I Bridge for panoramic views, and visit Livraria Lello, one of the world’s most beautiful bookstores.

 Don’t miss: A glass of Port wine at a cellar in Vila Nova de Gaia.